huunhan312/Cmake-studying/README.md

 # Cmake-studying
-This repository is to note some important shjt about cmake
+This repository is to note some important notes about cmake